Available Practitioners

 SPECIALTIES

-I support individuals navigating childhood trauma, religious disorientation and/or faith crisis/deconstruction/deconversion and those going through life transitions.
-Grief work, meaning-making and existential-anxiety support are a few of my favourite territories.
-I'm a great fit for creatives, deep-feelers, HSPs and heart-centered folk who yearn to cultivate a grounded life and spirituality uncoupled from their previous adverse religious experiences.
-I have experience with prophetic culture and purity culture.
+I support individuals navigating childhood trauma, religious disorientation, faith crises, deconstruction or deconversion, and major life transitions.
+I also work with clients around grief, meaning-making, and existential anxiety.
+I’m a great fit for creatives, deep feelers, highly sensitive people (HSPs), and heart-centered individuals who are seeking to cultivate a grounded life and spirituality uncoupled from adverse religious experiences.
+I also have experience with purity culture and prophetic culture.
+I see individual adults.

-My flat rate for sessions is $135 and I have a sliding scale ranging from $40-100
+My flat rate for sessions is $135.

 Some of my favorite resources include: